 With Mick, Wendy is using the tools of suggestion and motivational exhortation.
 She uses the force of her own personality and alleged belief in Mick (I didn’t find this entirely convincing) to transfer some energy and confidence into him.
 I’d call this good old sports coaching and not much more sophisticated than a talented high school football coach.
 Clever in parts, this session is fraught with manipulation and suggestion, and contains no help for Mick that will foster self-awareness or growth.

 Contrast it with an encounter in the pilot between Wendy and Bobby.
 Bobby is wrestling with an impulse to buy an extraordinarily lavish and expensive house.
 He tells Wendy that he knows that buying the beach mansion will “unleash the hounds” (of envy and criticism) and that “makes me want it even more”.
 Wendy congratulates him for understanding the motivation before he makes the purchase, saying that he’s come a long way since they first started working together— “You wouldn’t have recognized the motivation until after the fact”.
-She’s underlining that through their work he’s increased his capacity for self reflection, gained knowledge about his own motivation and developed a greater ability to delay action in favor of reflective thought.
+She’s underlining that through their work he’s increased his capacity for self-reflection, gained knowledge about his own motivation and developed a greater ability to delay action in favor of reflective thought.
 Wendy leaves him with the thought that understanding is still not enough—he also needs to exercise control.
 Axe says he has no one else to talk to like this, and that’s undoubtedly true.
 Wendy is working at a much more sophisticated level here compared to her session with Mick.
-There’s an ongoing process with Bobby, where they’re working on this capacity to be reflective and self aware and use that to make better decisions (i.e. Exercise control when needed).
-After praising Wendy for her contribution to his greater self awareness and self control, Bobby gets provoked by her husband Chuck and knowingly overrides his self awareness, letting go to the impulse to buy the house.
+There’s an ongoing process with Bobby, where they’re working on his capacity to be reflective and self-aware and use that to make better decisions (i.e. exercise control when needed).
+After praising Wendy for her contribution to his greater self-awareness and self-control, Bobby gets provoked by her husband Chuck and knowingly overrides his self-awareness, giving in to the impulse to buy the house.